You are here:

 Caroline Payne, Ph.D., associate professor of political science at Lycoming College, founded a connection between Lycoming and the coffee farming community of El Naranjito in the Dominican Republic in 2013.
 Since then, the ventures on the Caribbean island continue to provide real-world opportunities for political science students to apply what they've learned about socially responsible, sustainable development to help a community in need.
 Her work emphasizes true service and experiential learning.
 She is setting up students for careers of social impact and lives of meaning.

-Caroline and her team have helped the people in the El Naranjito region improve their farming practices by working together to combat the effects of the Roya fungus that devastates coffee trees, to diversify the shade canopy over the trees, and to employ other growing, harvesting, and processing methods needed to produce specialty grade coffee.
-By improving the coffee quality and providing farmers with an American market, coffee that previously sold for $.08 per pound now commands $2.80 per pound.
+Caroline and her team have helped the people in the El Naranjito region improve their farming practices by working together to combat the effects of the Roya fungus that devastates coffee trees, helping diversify the shade canopy to create a better growing environment for coffee and also provide alternative income streams, providing education about growing, harvesting, and processing methods needed to produce specialty grade coffee, and most recently creating a microlending fund to help underresourced producers make the necessary investments to achieve specialty grade quality coffee.
+By improving the coffee quality and providing farmers with an American market, coffee that previously sold for $.08 per pound now commands $4.66 per pound.

 Fellow Brittney Gross '18 converses with a coffee farmer.

-Meticulous research and sheer determination led the team to the most responsible method of buying the coffee from the farm, through a cooperative and an association — to ensure a fair price — and then exporting it out of the Dominican Republic.
-An importer brings the coffee into the United States, and moves it on to Alabaster Coffee Roaster & Tea Co., just a few blocks from the Lycoming campus in Williamsport, Pa.
-Not only does Alabaster roast and sell Warrior coffees at its own coffee bar, it packages the coffee to sell at the campus store and for Wegmans to sell at its local supermarket, as well as for Rusty Rail Brewing Company to use in its Wolf King Warrior Coffee Stout.
-In addition, green coffee roasters from across the country purchase beans from Lycoming College, including runner-up on Season 11 of Food Network Star and entrepreneur Jay Ducote, who works with Baton Rouge-based Cafeciteaux Coffee Roasters to roast and sell the benas under his "JayD's" label.
+Meticulous research and sheer determination led the team to the most responsible method of buying the coffee from the farm, through a producer association — to ensure a fair price — and then exporting it out of the Dominican Republic.
+An importer brings the coffee into the United States, and moves it on to Sweetspire Coffee & Bakery, adjacent to the Lycoming campus in Williamsport, Pa.
+Not only does Sweetspire serve and sell Warrior coffees at their own coffee bar, they also package the coffee to sell at the campus store and other local retail outlets like Gustonian Gifts.
+In addition, green coffee roasters from across the country have purchased beans through Lycoming College, including runner-up on Season 11 of Food Network Star and entrepreneur Jay Ducote, who formerly worked with Baton Rouge-based Cafeciteaux Coffee Roasters to roast and sell the beans under his "JayD's" label.
 And every day, the Lycoming campus drinks the very coffee produced by the Warrior Coffee project — coffee that it paid a fair price for.

 Since its inception, the program has evolved to integrate with other academic departments on campus: Lycoming chemistry students travel to El Naranjito with Jeremy Ramsey, Ph.D., assistant professor of chemistry, to help improve villagers' access to clean water and to analyze the chemical composition of green coffee.
 Under the leadership of Rachel Hickoff-Cresko, Ed.D., assistant professor of education, students pursuing education certification visit schools in the Dominican Republic to advise instructors on teaching methods.
 Energy students work with a Lycoming-supported local entrepreneur to provide access to affordable solar technology, which brings power to the remote coffee growers' homes.
 Other academic departments have also called upon their students to join the Warrior Coffee project, and young scholars focusing on international studies, Spanish, history, creative writing, psychology, anthropology and sociology have already taken part in these interdisciplinary experiences.